 sudo apt-get install -y libsox-fmt-all libflac-dev

 Now with the audio libraries in place the Logitech Media Software can be downloaded.
-We want the latest version which is 7.9.2.
+We want the latest version which at the moment of this writing is 7.9.3.

 Now install the server software with: